Claudio Bonomi

 Claudio Bonomi (born 28 December 1972), is an Italian former professional footballer who played as a midfielder.

-Career
+Playing career

 Having started his career at ASD Fanfulla, Bonomi played during the 1990s for several of the main teams in Italian football, such as Napoli, Empoli, Lecce and Sampdoria.
 In 2002–03, he was part of the champion squad for Fiorentina in Serie C2.
 He played in the last years of his career in the Eccellenza and Promozione categories.

 Managerial career

 Bonomi became a coach soon after retiring, managing Castello 2000 in the Prima Categoria.
 His most recent work was at Barisardo, which competes in Eccellenza.